 - Large freshly-skinned animal pelts left on my front lawn: one (I still have no idea why)

-- Number of times I stood on my front porch, naked, and looked up to see miners waiting for early morning bus: one (In my defense, when you live somewhere with so few people, you forget there are people.)
+- The number of times I stood on my front porch, naked, and looked up to see miners waiting for the early morning bus: one (In my defense, when you live somewhere with so few people, you forget there are people.)